adityatripathiiit/concurrent_web_servers/README.md

 ## Security 🔒

+The multi-threaded server implementation is safe from any Buffer Overflow or Local file inclusion attacks.

+The implementation given [here](https://github.com/remzi-arpacidusseau/ostep-projects/tree/master/concurrency-webserver/src) is prone to both the attacks. `exploit.py` written in python (requires pwntools) can exploit this bad implementation.
+Our implementation fixes these issues.
 ## Instructions to Run

 Run the `make` command in the base directory to compile all the required files.